fredemmott/fredemmott.github.io/blog/_posts/2022-05-31-in-game-overlays.markdown

 tags: VR overlays graphics
 ---

-This is post aims to give developers a high-level understanding of how in-game overlays work in a variety of
+This post aims to give developers a high-level understanding of how in-game overlays work in a variety of
 environments: non-VR, Oculus, SteamVR, and OpenXR.
 Non-VR overlays are often used for social features and notifications, like the Steam, Discord, and EA overlays; VR expands the use cases and technical requirements.